pablolagos/bidirpc/README.md

 4. From that point, both client and server can call each other’s functions.

 Connections remain open, allowing low-latency communication.

+Clients also send periodic heartbeat pings.
+If the server doesn't receive a ping in 40 seconds, it marks the client as disconnected.

 ---